 In 2021, the General Assembly passed, and the Governor signed House Bill 574, the most significant reform of Kentucky's election system since 1891.
 This year, the General Assembly built on those reforms with two bills that will make our elections more accessible and secure.

-House Bill 564, sponsored by Representative Josh Branscum and co-sponsored by Representatives Jennifer Henson Decker, James Tipton, Rachel Roberts, Nancy Tate, and Buddy Wheatley, creates additional in-person voting days, adds protections for poll workers, and codifies our existing policy of not connecting the voting machines to the internet.
+House Bill 564, sponsored by Representative Josh Branscum and co-sponsored by Representatives Jennifer Henson Decker, James Tipton, Rachel Roberts, and Nancy Tate, creates additional in-person voting days, adds protections for poll workers, and codifies our existing policy of not connecting the voting machines to the internet.